A Matrix Theory Construction of the IIA/IIB Wall: Introduction

 For 10D superstring theories in particular, much progress has been made on this question.
 As is well-known, BPS branes in these theories were discovered and classified in the mid-1990s and coincided with our understanding of strong coupling phase structure of 10D string theories.
 Additionally, non-BPS D-branes were discovered around the same time period, some of which are stable and carry K-theory charge.\footnote{Additionally, Type II non-BPS D-branes, which carry no $K$-theory charge in the traditional sense of \cite{Witten:1998cd}, can carry a $\mathbb{Z}_2$-valued charge as argued in \cite{Heckman:2025wqd}.
 For a review of non-BPS D-branes, see \cite{Sen:1999mg}.} In the subsequent decades, such insights were central in constructing string vacua (e.g. by the inclusion of branes wrapping cycles of the internal geometry), and for understanding quantum corrections to the low-energy effective field theory.
 However, the classification of branes in these settings is not fully understood.

 More recently, new non-BPS branes have been conjectured to exist in 10D superstring theories.
 These include the R7-branes of Type II string theories \cite{Dierigl:2022reg,Dierigl:2023jdp}, a myriad of branes in heterotic string theories \cite{Kaidi:2023tqo,Kaidi:2024cbx}, and a domain wall between IIA and IIB \cite{Heckman:2025wqd}.
 These works have drawn inspiration from the Swampland Cobordism Conjecture \cite{McNamara:2019rup}.
 Namely, the existence of these branes are postulated in order to satisfy the Swampland constraint that certain quantum gravity cobordism classes must vanish.
+The existence of a IIA and IIB domain wall is then the simplest non-trivial prediction of \cite{McNamara:2019rup} in the sense that such a wall would separate pairs of theories which both have maximal supersymmetry and dimensionality (while still having different local physics).\footnote{We also note that a IIA/IIB wall domain wall was also conjectured to exist in \cite{Distler:2009ri}.}

-Closely related to this, the existence of these branes is required from the expectation that quantum gravity theories satisfy charge completeness \cite{Banks:2010zn, Rudelius:2020orz, Heidenreich:2021xpr}.\footnote{Charge completeness is the statement that if a quantum gravity theory has a $p$-form gauge theory, then there must exist objects (or collections of objects) charged under all representations of the gauge theory.
+A closely related motivation is that the existence of these branes is required from the expectation that quantum gravity theories satisfies charge completeness \cite{Banks:2010zn, Rudelius:2020orz, Heidenreich:2021xpr}.\footnote{Charge completeness is the statement that if a quantum gravity theory has a $p$-form gauge theory, then there must exist objects (or collections of objects) charged under all representations of the gauge theory.
 For a recent refinement of this idea, see \cite{Nevoa:2025xiq}. } For example, in Type IIA string theory left-moving spacetime fermion parity, $(-1)^{F_L}$, is a worldsheet global symmetry which lifts to a gauge symmetry in the 10D spacetime.
 A $\mathbb{Z}_2$ 0-form gauge theory in 10D must contain vortex objects with the associated monodromies as otherwise there would be a $\mathbb{Z}_2$ $8$-form global symmetry.\footnote{The topological operators for this $8$-form global symmetry are the Wilson lines for the $\mathbb{Z}_2$ connection.}

 While there exist various pieces of evidence that these new non-BPS branes exist, non-perturbative constructions for them have so far remained elusive.
 Part of the difficulty is that, in contrast to non-BPS D-branes discovered long ago, these branes are not known to admit worldsheet CFT constructions which do not contain regions of strong string coupling.